Your GP in Groningen

 The location of your family doctor is based on your registered address.
 You should be registered at a GP located near your home, in case of the need for home visits.
 You can ask around in your neighborhood, or among colleagues and friends, to find a family doctor.
 You can also ask at your nearest pharmacy (apotheek), or visit the Independer website (in Dutch) or on a search engine’s map to find the nearest family doctor.

-Doctors can only accept a certain number of patients by Dutch law.
-If a doctor has reached their maximum number of patients, you may have to choose a different doctor.
+By Dutch law, Doctors can only accept a certain number of patients.
+If a practice has reached their maximum number of patients, they may not be able to accept you and you you will likely have to choose a different doctor.

-You normally have to make an appointment in advance and may have to wait a few days to get a slot.
-Many doctors have daily first-come, first-served sessions (inloop spreekuur) for short phone or drop-in consultations.
-You might also see the doctor’s assistant (for blood pressure readings, urine testing, injections) or practice nurse (for monitoring chronic conditions such as asthma or diabetes.)
+Typically, you have to make an appointment in advance and may have to wait a few days to get a slot.
+Many doctors have daily first-come, first-serve sessions (inloop spreekuur) for short phone or walk-in consultations.
+You may also be seen by the doctor’s assistant (for blood pressure readings, urine testing, injections) or practice nurse (for monitoring chronic conditions such as asthma or diabetes.)

 If you call your doctor’s practice during off hours (nights, weekends and holidays), you will get a message (in Dutch) giving you the name and number of the doctor on duty in your area.
 There is always medical coverage during off hours.
-Pharmacies follow the same policy regarding off hours.
+Pharmacies follow the same policy regarding opening times.